cksky/MouseScrollStabilizer/README.md

 3. This effectively prevents accidental scrolling caused by mouse wheel jitter

 ## Usage Instructions
+For your convenience, I have also packaged an executable file, which you can download from the Release section.

+Below are the usage instructions for the .py file.
 1. Install the Python runtime environment.
 Download link: https://www.python.org/downloads/windows/
 2. Download the MouseScrollStabilizer.py file.
 3. Right-click the file, select "Open with," and set the default program to pythonw.